TIBCONL/tdvworkshop/README.md

 <p id="gdcalert20" ><span style="color: red; font-weight: bold"><img src=images/image70.png></image></span></p>

-_The first layer we are creating is the Physical Layer.
+_The first layer we are creating is the Meta Data Layer.
 This maps most closely to our data sources, bringing in the components of the sources that are of interest to our end users and preparing that data to be joined with other sources at a higher layer._